torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 2. Finish account_registration script that validates/creates user account
 3. Resolve issue with database queries in account_registration script
 4. Format daily tasks and timesheet information.
+5. Research correct method of retrieving friendly device info (ex: iPhone5 iOS 6.1.3)
+6. Implement device method in mobile application (really: bug Joey until he does it for me)
+7. Continue working on pseudo-code for syncing script (not pushed yet)
+8. Provide consultation for navigation (at $40 an hour, of course)

 ##Left To Do